zacharywilliams05/Threat-Hunting-Suspected-Data-Exfoltration/README.md

 **Activity:** Develop a hypothesis based on threat intelligence and security gaps (e.g., “Could there be lateral movement in the network?”).

 John is an administrator on his device and is not limited on which applications he uses.
-He may try to archive/compress sensitive information and send it to a private drive or something.
+He may try to archive/compress sensitive information and send it to a private drive, etc.